 - Coach: If you imagine a picture to represent this situation, what would it be?

 - Client: I see myself standing at the base of a mountain; I need to walk across to get to my destination.

 - Coach: So you’re at the base of a mountain, what do you see?

-- Client: I see a lot of trees, birds, the sun is shining through the mountain forest.
+- Client: I see a lot of trees, and birds, and the sun is shining through the mountain forest.
 I also see a very steep climb, and there might be wolves in there.

 - Coach: Where would you like to be instead?